Schedule Risk

 - Regression Testing: Can be time-consuming and introduce delays.

-- Release: Delays in the release process can impact overall project timelines.
+- Release: Delays in the release process can impact overall project time-lines.

 - Retrospectives: Requires coordination and can disrupt regular workflows.